-Viox & Viox was fortunate to be a part of the overall design team which also included MSA Design (architecture) and MKSK (landscape architecture).
+Viox & Viox was part of the overall design team which also included MSA Design (architecture) and MKSK (landscape architecture).
 Viox & Viox provided surveying, civil design, and traffic study services for this project.
 As with any project of this size, there were several innovative and creative design solutions that materialized.
 There is no existing storm water detention or water quality systems on site, so all new systems will be designed to meet City of Norwood and OEPA regulations.
 The design team was also challenged by conflicting floor elevations within existing buildings, so the grades will be lowered around the clock tower to create a pedestal effect.
 Decorative steps and ramps will be added to access the clocktower and alleviate these grade complications.

 The center street of the development will be a decorative, curbless road which will provide an urban, walkable feel and will connect all the outdoor elements of the entire development.
 When completed, Factory 52 could include up to 400 residential units, breweries, retail, a public market-food hall, a dog park, a large family park, a hotel, and an office building.

 PLK is taking the environmental impact of the project very seriously by reusing materials whenever possible.
 In fact, over 750,000 bricks were cleaned for re-use, over 250,000 feet of timber was salvaged for re-use, and over 20,000 cubic yards of concrete was recycled and crushed for fill and re-use.

 Construction at Factory 52 will began in 2021 with the first phase expected to take about two years.